Burton Joyce: Notable residents

 Media figures include Hollywood film producer Jack Kitchin (1901–1983), ballet critic Peter Williams (1914–1995), Sherrie Hewson (born 1950), known for frequent performances in the soap opera Coronation Street, and Matthew Horne (born 1978), best known for a leading role in the sitcom Gavin & Stacey.
 The comedian Sarah Keyworth (born 1993) also hails from Burton Joyce.

 Other figures of note are the Oldham industrialist and philanthropist Samuel Milne (1828–1877) and author Ronald Acott Hall (1892–1966), a diplomat and unsuccessful Liberal Party parliamentary candidate for Ilford South.
 Rev. Theodore Hardy (1863–1918), recipient of a First World War Victoria Cross, had been licensed in 1899 as a curate to the village.
+David Welch (1933–2000) was a horticulturist born in Burton Joyce who moved to Aberdeen where he was director of parks, and was later head of the Royal Parks Agency.

 Transport

 The village has regular bus links with Nottingham, Lowdham and Southwell.

 East Midlands Railway serves Burton Joyce railway station in the direction of Nottingham/Derby/Matlock/Leicester and of Newark/Lincoln.